 To this end we can look towards the science of techn-ology as uncovering certain laws of technology, not laws as in physics, chemistry or biology, but rules that emerge from the way we invent, develop, deliver and use learning technology.

-But there is one type of technology that differs from the rest – learning technology.
+There is one type of technology that differs from the rest – learning technology.
 At key moments in our history, fundamental technologies were invented that unlocked massive cultural growth.

-1. Learning technology has cultural & economic impact
+1. has cultural & economic impact

-2. Learning technology is a multiplier
+2. is a multiplier

-3. Learning technology extends cognition
+3. extends cognition

-4. Learning technology replaces teaching with learning
+4. replaces teaching with learning

-6. Learning technology is enables new pedagogies
+6. enables new pedagogies

-7. Learning technology draws from consumer technologies
+7. draws from consumer tech

-8. Learning technology melds hardware and software
+8. melds hardware & software

-9. Learning technology can be both good and bad
+9. can be both good and bad

-10. Learning technology gets declassified
+10. gets declassified

 Learning technology has cultural impact